-Improve mental wellbeing within the community.

-Strategy Council Role 2.5.1 Raise awareness and understanding of mental health services and resources, and work with other levels of government to localise and improve mental health services available to residents with a specific focus on youth mental health.
-Partner 2.5.2 Strengthen partnerships to support education, programs, events and prevention activities that focus on social inclusion, community participation, diversity and inclusion.
-Partner 2.5.3 Adopt a co-benefit approach to improving mental wellbeing, supporting active living and healthy eating initiatives.
-Facilitate Partner 2.5.4 Ensure Council services, activities and facilities are accessible and inclusive to remove barriers to participation.
-Deliver
+2.5 Improve mental wellbeing within the community.
+Improving mental wellbeing (priority area) Strategy Council Role 2.5.1 Raise awareness and understanding of mental health services and resources, and work with other levels of government to localise and improve mental health services available to residents with a specific focus on youth mental health. • Partner 2.5.2 Strengthen partnerships and support education, programs, events and prevention activities that focus on community participation, diversity and inclusion. • Partner 2.5.3 Adopt a co-benefit approach to improving mental wellbeing, supporting active living and healthy eating initiatives. • Facilitate Partner 2.5.4 Ensure Council services, activities and facilities are accessible and inclusive to remove barriers to participation. • Deliver